 - Support them without being overbearing.
 Teenagers can be very sensitive, particularly when suffering with an eating disorder.
 Showing them you’re there for them and simultaneously giving them space without them feeling suffocated will have the best effect on your relationship.

 - Spend time together without focusing on the issue.
 Your teenager knows how much you love, care and worry about them.
 However, sometimes they want you to forget about their illness and at least for a short while pretend it doesn’t exist so you can both switch off and have a good time.

 What’s your experience?
 How easy do you find it to give your teenager space?
 Are you able to spend time together without focusing on the issue?
 Please, share your thoughts.

 If you found this useful, share with anyone you think will benefit from this post.

-If you need help with challenges caused by your loved one’s conditions or would like to find out about my one to one sessions, contact me for a free consultation on firstname.lastname@example.org or 07946611467.
+If you need help with challenges caused by your loved one’s conditions or would like to find out about “Your next step to supporting your loved one” complimentary session, I would love to hear from you.

 You can also sign up for “What parents need to know” eBook.